 Think about any new provision of trees at the landscape scale to see how, in the future, they will be best positioned to support wildlife by connecting wildlife habitats, providing shelter and structure across the landscape and enhancing the availability of mature and over-mature trees for all the wildlife that require such trees in order to thrive.

 Retain standing dead and decaying trees wherever possible as these are important for the lifecycle of a range of insects as well as for nesting birds and roosting bats.
 If work to dead and decaying trees is necessary, aim to reduce the canopy rather than fell them completely.
 Retain any cut or fallen timber intact and in situ wherever possible.
-The voids around root systems and old tree stumps are also important for hibernation areas for some species including amphibians and reptiles.
+The voids around root systems and old tree stumps are also important for hibernation areas for some species including amphibians, reptiles and dormice.

 Be aware of any Tree Preservation Orders on the farm and ensure you know of the presence of veteran or ancient trees.
 Veteran and ancient trees are important for wildlife including rare and specialist species.
 Such trees also have a cultural, historical and landscape importance.
 They require very sensitive management.
 If any management is required on veteran or ancient trees, seek specialist advice.